hackupc/guides-page/_pages/guide/mentor.md

 ### Check in

 You will see the check in when you arrive.
-Please provide your name at the check in table.
-You will be provided with a mentor t-shirt and a bracelet to enter and leave the venue on your own.
+Please provide your name at the check in table and you will be provided with a bracelet to enter and leave the venue on your own.
 Please **do not** cut it nor take it off during the event.
 In case it is too tight, please let us know and we will help you out at InfoDesk.

+Later on, we will have a briefing where we will provide you with the swag bag, including a Mentor T-Shirt that has to be worn at all times.
+As soon as you have been checked in, let us know through our private channel **#mentors-organizers**.

 ## Preliminary schedule